Disrupting Systemic Racism

 In the weeks following, the DEI Committee facilitated a series of small group meetings to enable musicians, staff and Board members to give feedback and offer ideas for pilot projects that the Orchestra would undertake as part of a long-term racial equity plan.
 In August 2020, the Committee approved and commenced three Learning Projects for the 2020-21 season designed to focus carefully on efforts to reduce the Minnesota Orchestra’s reliance on and reproduction of white privilege, in order to build more mutually beneficial relationships with AMELIA individuals, organization and communities.

 Subsequent organization-wide workshops occurred throughout 2020 and now continue into 2021.
 In November 2023, Sheri Notaro joined the Orchestra as vice president of people and culture, a new role designed to provide strategic direction and tactical support for all HR functions, as well as for diversity, equity, inclusion (DEI) and anti-racism initiatives at the Orchestra.
 Also in Fall 2023, under the ongoing guidance of Justin Laing, the organization launched an Anti-Racism Learning Cohort—comprising board, staff and musicians—that began a year-long investigation of the ways in which the orchestral industry participates in systemic racism and an exploration of how to effectively disrupt that participation in both large- and small-scale ways.
-In the 2023-24 season, these learnings and insights will be shared more broadly across the Minnesota Orchestra.
+In the 2023-24 season, these learnings and insights were shared more broadly across the Minnesota Orchestra.

 In February 2022, the Orchestra performed its first-ever Lunar New Year concert, curated by Principal Bassoon Fei Xie and featuring conductor Junping Qian, Assistant Concertmaster Rui Du, pipa player Gao Hong, jing hu master Zhengang Xie and yue qin master Mei Hu.
 Enthusiastically embraced by the community, the concert is now an annual tradition.
-Similarly, the organization offered its first Juneteenth concert in June 2023, with a second annual event slated for 2024.
+Similarly, the organization offered its first Juneteenth concert in June 2023, with a third annual event slated for 2025.

 Additional programming highlights that were sparked through the Orchestra’s DEI/Anti-racism work include an annual Listening Project concert, designed to spotlight and record the music of historically underrepresented composers (whose music was often not performed due to systemic racism in the field), in collaboration with the African Diaspora Music Project; and the May 2023 world premiere of brea(d)th.
 Commissioned by the Orchestra after the murder of George Floyd, this work for chorus, orchestra and spoken word artist was written by composer Carlos Simon and librettist Marc Bamuthi Joseph and contains equal parts tragedy, history and hope.
 A recording of brea(d)th was issued by Decca Classics in September 2023, significantly expanding the reach of the landmark work and preserving it for posterity.